Home > Help Centre > Tax and Finance > Step-by-Step Guide to Preparing Your Company’s Tax Return

 • Tax return period.

-This process will be much easier if your company uses modern accounting software (e.g. Xero or Quickbooks), which will keep your financial records organised and provide real-time tracking of income and expenditure.
+This process will be much easier if your company uses modern accounting software (e.g. Xero or QuickBooks), which will keep your financial records organised and provide real-time tracking of income and expenditure.

 Step 4: Calculate Your Company’s Taxable Income